 Building on the 2018 Joint Declaration on Fostering Progressive and Inclusive Trade, committed to work together to ensure global trade is inclusive and sustainable, and keeps pace with emerging issues and current challenges.
 This includes in areas such as Indigenous economic empowerment, small and medium-sized businesses, women in trade, domestic regional development, as well as the environment and climate change.

 ITAG has its origins in the Joint Declaration on Fostering Progressive and Inclusive Trade [PDF, 112 KB].
-This was issued by New Zealand, Canada and Chile alongside the signing of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) in March 2018.
+This was issued by Aotearoa New Zealand, Canada and Chile alongside the signing of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) in March 2018.

-On 5 August (NZT) the three countries launched the Global Trade and Gender Arrangement in a virtual signing ceremony.
-It is the first ITAG Arrangement concluded, and New Zealand’s first trade arrangement specifically on gender.
+Aotearoa New Zealand, Canada and Chile launched the GTAGA in a virtual Ministerial signing ceremony in August 2020.
+It was the first ITAG Arrangement concluded, and New Zealand’s first trade arrangement specifically on gender.
+Read more:

 - the text of the finalised Arrangement [PDF, 307 KB]

-But we also know that women-owned businesses and workers are less likely to be involved in trade sectors and generally face lower wages.
+But we also know women-owned businesses and workers are less likely to be involved in trade sectors and generally face lower wages.

-We expect that over time the Arrangement will be a force for positive change in our economies and societies by:
+Over time, GTAGA will be a force for positive change in our economies and societies by: